Ancient Voices for the Modern Soul

 Longing Rightly Ordered Toward God

-For those not in a romantic relationship, the Song speaks directly: human longing for love is not a problem to suppress but a desire that points beyond itself to its ultimate object — God Himself.
-Let the Song intensify your prayer: "I belong to my beloved and his desire is for me" (7:10) is a truth about Christ and every soul before God.
+Human longing for love is not a problem to suppress but a desire that points beyond itself to its ultimate object — God Himself.
+"I belong to my beloved and his desire is for me" (7:10) is a truth about Christ and every soul before God.
+Let the Song intensify your prayer toward the One who truly satisfies.

 Seeing Your Marriage as Sacred Sign

-"Place me like a seal over your heart, like a seal on your arm; for love is as strong as death, its jealousy unyielding as the grave."
+"Place me like a seal over your heart... for love is as strong as death, its jealousy unyielding as the grave."

 — Song of Solomon 8:6